 There are a variety of feta cheeses, such as Greek, French, and Bulgarian feta.
 Usually, feta cheese is slightly salty and tangy.
 It has a creamy and smooth texture.
 You can easily cut it into slices or cubes.

-But when it gets spoiled, mold or dark specs develop on its surface.
-The cheese that is immersed fully in brine may become slimy or emit a sour odor.
+But when it spoils, mold or dark specs develop on its surface.
+The cheese immersed fully in brine may become slimy or emit a sour odor.

 Its texture may change as well – your cheese has depreciated in quality once it starts to crumble easily.